rsnodgrass/hassio-addons/virtual-itach-flex/README.md

 with an assortment of baud rates.
 However, you will want to configure this to your exact use cases.
 Additionally, you can comment out any ports you do not want accessible.

+See the "iTach Flex TCP API Specification" PDF manual for the available configuration values for each serial port.

 ```yaml
 serial: